 Dr Champion is Associate Professor in Technology Innovation and Society.
 She previously held Readerships at Cranfield and Loughborough Universities.
 Before becoming an academic she worked as a Science Officer at The Textile Conservation Centre when it was based at Hampton Court Palace.

-Current projects include:
+Her funded research projects include:

 Sponsors and collaborators

 Dr Champion has undertaken research with a wide range of sponsors and collaborators including Jaguar Land Rover; The British Association of Chemical Specialities; and with social enterprise organisations focused on supporting the homeless in Charnwood, Leicestershire.
 Her most recent work is focused on exploring how community gardens and food banks are supporting people through the cost of living crisis in a post-pandemic world.